-Campus The Hague is rapidly growing into an internationally prominent academic center for education and research by closely aligning the profile of the city of The Hague - city of peace, security and justice - and the other opportunities that the city offers for education and research.
+Campus The Hague is rapidly growing into an internationally prominent academic center for education and research by closely aligning the profile of the city of The Hague - city of peace, justice and security - and the other opportunities that the city offers for education and research.

 Organisations and institutions in The Hague

 Much of the academic teaching and research in The Hague is directly related to the work of the numerous organisations and institutions in the city that are engaged in peace, security and justice.
 These include the Dutch Parliament, ministries, national and international law courts, European institutions, inter-government and non-government organisations, embassies, and diplomatic and other legal and societal institutions.

 Moreover, The Hague as a major city is highly suited for teaching and research on typical urban issues.
 Leiden University offers a number of bachelor's programmes in The Hague: Public Administration, Liberal Arts and Sciences: Global Challenges, International Studies, and, together with Erasmus University Rotterdam, the specialism in Information Science and Economy.
 September 2017 will see the start of the new Security Studies programme and the bachelor's specialisation in International Relations and Organisations that has moved from Leiden to The Hague.
 The University also offers a range of master's programmes, including several advanced master's tracks.

 The LUMC collaborates closely with the STZ hospitals in The Hague in the area of innovation in patient care and training, medical education and patient-related research.

 Flourishing campus life